UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `switchKeymap` will load the keymap by its abbreviation and reset the stack.
 - `switchLayer/switchKeymapLayer` are deprecated.
 They simply push the layer onto stack (or pop in case of `previous`) without any further handling.
 Should be replaced by toggle/untoggle/hold layer commands.
 - `toggleLayer` toggles the layer.
-- `unToggleLayer` pops topmost non-held layer from the stack.
+- `untoggleLayer` pops topmost non-held layer from the stack.
 (I.e., untoggles layer which was toggled via "toggle" or "switch" feature.)
 - `toggleKeymapLayer` toggles layer from different keymap.
-- `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; unToggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
+- `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; untoggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
 - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.
 - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
 - `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] ...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.